Yellowstone Ranch, the real from the TV show, is not just a TV set. You can stay at it!

 A 6,000 square foot lodge designed by Bates & Gamble has been featured in publications such as Architectural Digest and American Log Homes.
 The 1920s and ‘thirties would see the addition of three enormous barns for dairy cows and the cabins that now function as guest houses.

 Along with the Lodge, Ford constructed three massive barns as the centerpiece of his model dairy.
 The dairy operation gave way to Hereford cattle in the early 1920s.
 After William Ford died in 1935, his wife, May Ford, and her daughters, Phyllis and Billie Ann led one of the first guest ranches in the West.
-Thanks to their ranch manager, Ben Cook, the Ford family could accomplish this task.
+The Ford family could accomplish this task thanks to their ranch manager, Ben Cook.
 As a result of William Ford’s death, May Ford opened one of the first guest ranches in the West with her daughters Phyllis and Billie Ann.

 Later Years – The Chief Joseph Ranch